 Head for the A4 Exit of the Toei Asakusa Line, or Exit 1, 2 and 3 of the Tokyo Metro Ginza Line.
-It is a 5-minute walk to Sensoji.
+It is a 5-minute walk to Sensoji Temple.

 From Oshiage Station on the Toei Asakusa Line, it is a 3-minute ride to Asakusa Station, and the fare is 180 yen.
 From the Tokyo Skytree Station Iriguchi bus stop, get on the Toei Bus ("To-08," bound for Nippori-ekimae), and get off at the Tobu-Asakusa Station bus stop.
 The ride takes fifteen minutes, and the fare is 210 yen.

-Walking to Sensoji from Tokyo Skytree will take twenty to thirty minutes.
+Walking to Sensoji from Tokyo Skytree will take 15 to 20 minutes.